Unification (Star Trek: The Next Generation): Part I

 Starfleet Admiral Brackett informs Captain Picard (Patrick Stewart) that Ambassador Spock (Leonard Nimoy) has been photographed on Romulus, raising fears that he may have defected.
 Picard orders the Enterprise to Vulcan to speak to Spock's ailing father, Sarek (Mark Lenard), with whom Picard shares a close bond, due to their mind meld in a previous episode.
 Sarek mentions Pardek, a Romulan Senator with whom Spock has been maintaining a dialogue for several decades.
 Lieutenant Commander Data (Brent Spiner) discovers a visual record of Pardek from a trade conference and confirms that he appears by Spock's side in the photograph.
 The Enterprise crew find the remains of a decommissioned Vulcan ship, the T'Pau, in the debris of a crashed Ferengi ship.

-Picard calls in a favor from Gowron, the Chancellor of the Klingon Empire; a Klingon ship is assigned to carry Picard and Data to Romulus using a cloaking device to evade detection.
+Picard calls in a favor from Gowron, the Chancellor of the Klingon Empire.
+At first, Gowron ignores the Enterprise's hails, however, when Picard tells B'iJik (The Klingon that answers in place of Gowron) to tell Gowron that he is fine just asking another Klingon, Gowron reluctantly agrees to aid Picard.
+A Klingon ship is assigned to carry Picard and Data to Romulus using a cloaking device to evade detection.
 En route, the Klingons inform Picard that they have intercepted a message of interest to him: Sarek has died.

 On the Enterprise, Commander Riker leads the investigation of the T'Pau.
 They discover that its remains are missing from a salvage yard.
 The Enterprise gets in a firefight with a vessel stealing from the salvage yard; the enemy vessel is destroyed in the battle without being identified.

 On Romulus, Picard and Data (disguised as Romulans) locate the spot where the picture of Pardek and Spock was taken, which Data determines is the office of a relative of Pardek's.
 They wait until Pardek arrives, but when they approach him they find themselves met by soldiers and taken to a cavern.
 Pardek arrives, explaining that Romulan security knew they were on-planet and they've been brought underground for their safety.
 Picard states that he is looking for Ambassador Spock, who emerges from a nearby tunnel.